sebastiansimmons/ReceiptPrinterPhotobooth/README.md

 The current script is written in Processing3 for the Raspberry Pi.

-This is a work in progress.
+Like all of us, this is a work in progress.